NACE Awards honor members' outstanding achievements in the career services and HR/staffing professions.

 NACE Awards provide honors and recognition for yourself, your staff, and your organization through acknowledgment at the NACE Conference & Expo and in NACE publications.

 The NACE Awards honor members' outstanding achievements in the career services and HR/staffing professions.
 NACE Excellence Awards are judged on program needs/objectives, content, design, creativity, innovation, measurable outcomes and ease of replication in the following categories:

 Diversity, Equity, and Inclusion Excellence Award—Acknowledges excellence in best practices in nurturing and advancing diversity, equity, and inclusion.

 Technology Excellence Award—Awarded for excellence in best practices using technology and/or social media outlets.

 NACE/Chevron Award ($1,000 provided by Chevron)—Recognizes outstanding achievement for innovative programs in the college career services field.

 Career Services Champion Award—Awarded to a college or university president or chancellor from an accredited institution of higher education who supports the establishment of and demonstrates forward-thinking leadership in support of career services/education.

-Mentor of the Year Award—Recognizes an individual who selflessly demonstrates leadership and the ability to serve as a quality mentor to one or more individuals.
+Mentor of the Year Award—Recognizes an individual who selflessly demonstrates leadership and provides exceptional support for the professional growth and advancement of their mentee(s).